-A route is created after calculating the best path using Directions.
+A route is created by calculating the best path using Directions.
 Once you achieve the calculated best path, you will see the following:

 - Find the nearest vehicles to the starting point of the route and choose one from the list.